comic/grand-challenge.org/_sources/algorithms.rst.txt

 Execution
 =========

-A container will be created from the container image whenever you create an experiment for your algorithm.
+A container will be created from the container image whenever you create a job for your algorithm.

 Any output for both `stdout` and `stderr` is captured.
-The output for `stderr` gets marked as a warning in the experiment's result.
+The output for `stderr` gets marked as a warning in the job's result.

 If an algorithm does not properly run, it should exit with a non zero exit code.
 The job for the algorithm then gets marked as failed.